apache/airflow/dev/README_RELEASE_HELM_CHART.md

 ## Build Changelog

 Before creating the RC, you need to build and commit the changelog for the release.
-For example, to list the commits:
+For example, to list the commits between the last release, `1.1.0`, and `main`:

 ```shell
 git log --oneline helm-chart/1.1.0..main --pretty='format:- %s' -- chart/ docs/helm-chart/